laro/Cilia/3 Advanced/7 Safety.md

   }
 }
 ```
-A function with unsafe code does not necessarily have to be marked as `unsafe` itself. `unsafe` is a marker for those parts (subfunctions or code blocks) that are not safe (i.e. dangerous) and need to be checked carefully.

 Functions containing unsafe code enclosed in an `unsafe` block _do not_ have to be marked with `unsafe` themselves.
 Only functions containing unsafe code _not_ enclosed in an `unsafe` block have to be marked with `unsafe` themselves.
 Unsafe is transitive (from an `unsafe` inner function to the outer function), but limited to the scope of `unsafe` blocks.

+`unsafe` is a marker for those parts (subfunctions or code blocks) that are not safe (i.e. dangerous) and need to be checked carefully.

 ## Int with Overflow Check
 `cilia::safe::Int` is like `cilia::Int`, but with **overflow check** for all operations, may throw OverflowException (or abort the program).